Joji (film): Plot

-Jomon, already an alcoholic, bursts firecrackers at the funeral procession, claiming his father would not have wanted a depressing funeral.
-This leads the family into a scuffle with the church priest, Fr Kevin.
-Not long after the funeral, the family meets, presided by Dr Felix to partition the dead man's estate.
-Jomon objects to the partition saying it will be disrespectful to Kuttappan's spirit.
+Jomon, already an alcoholic, sets off firecrackers at the funeral procession, claiming his father would not have wanted a depressing funeral.
+This leads the family into a scuffle with the church priest, Father Kevin.
+Not long after the funeral, the family meets, presided over by Dr. Felix, to partition the dead man's estate.
+Jomon objects to the partition, saying it would be disrespectful to Kuttappan's spirit.
 Jomon and Jaison enter into a heated argument.
-Joji rises to the occasion and proposes a solution agreed by both his brothers impressing everyone.
+Joji rises to the occasion and proposes a solution that both his brothers agree to, impressing everyone.

-Meanwhile, rumours begin to spread about Kuttappan's death.
-Joji has nightmares of his father and tries to destroy the pieces of evidence by burning all medicine strips that were used in the gruesome act.
+Meanwhile, rumors begin to spread about Kuttappan's death.
+Joji has nightmares of his father and tries to destroy the evidence by burning all the medicine strips that were used in the gruesome act.
 But this leads to a fire near the pond.
-Jomon notices the sign of fire the next morning.
+Jomon notices the sign of the fire the next morning.
 Joji manages to escape and lies to Jomon that he doesn't visit the pond at all.
-Jomon is upset over rumours that Kuttappan's death and is suspicious that someone in the family is behind it.
-Jomon wants to confront Thotta Sudhi who was loud about Joji's apathetic walking towards the house as Bincy was crying out when Kuttappan died.
+Jomon is upset over rumors about Kuttappan's death and is suspicious that someone in the family is behind it.
+Jomon wants to confront Thotta Sudhi, who was loud about Joji's apathetic walking toward the house as Bincy was crying out when Kuttappan died.
 Joji joins Jomon in searching for Sudhi in the plantations.
-They find Sudhi working alone on the plantation making thotta (a crude explosive used in breaking stones).
-When confronted, he runs away after a heated exchange with the brothers but not before spilling some beans which makes Jomon suspect Joji.
+They find Sudhi working alone on the plantation, making thotta (a crude explosive used in breaking stones).
+When confronted, he runs away after a heated exchange with the brothers, but not before spilling some beans which makes Jomon suspect Joji.
 Realizing Joji is hiding something, Jomon attacks him, and Joji subdues him using Popy's air gun, after which he throws Sudhi's explosives at him, killing Jomon instantly.
-Joji provides a statement to the police, thus framing Sudhi for Jomon's death.
+Joji provides a statement to the police, framing Sudhi for Jomon's death.

-Over the next few days, Jaison notices weird changes in Joji's behaviour, including him becoming overtly religious, as Bincy begins to question the possibility of Joji's involvement in Jomon's murder as well.
+Over the next few days, Jaison notices weird changes in Joji's behavior, including him becoming overtly religious, as Bincy begins to question the possibility of Joji's involvement in Jomon's murder as well.
 During the autopsy, the police find the pellets from the gun in Jomon's body, and Popy realizes that Joji was the only other person who knew of the gun, which was purchased with money stolen from Kuttappan.
 The family confronts Joji, who continues to deny these claims.
-Realizing that he will not get away, Joji tries to blackmail Jaison that unless he stands with Joji, he will be implicated as a co-conspirator in the murders.
-Realising the true colours of Joji, Jaison refuses this categorically.
-Bincy confesses to Jaison of knowing about some of Joji's acts.
-Having no way out, Joji attempts suicide by shooting himself with the air gun at his pterion.
+Realizing that he will not get away, Joji tries to blackmail Jaison, stating that unless he stands with Joji, he will be implicated as a co-conspirator in the murders.
+Realizing the true colors of Joji, Jaison categorically refuses this.
+Bincy confesses to Jaison that she knew about some of Joji's acts.
+Having no way out, Joji attempts suicide by shooting himself in the head with the air gun.
 He also sends a suicide note to the remaining family members blaming society for all his acts.